datta-framework/datta-framework.github.io/README.md

 ### [Jump Start Projects](/jump-start-projects)

 These projects are 60-80% complete and serve as a core base for a solution.
-The repository for each project should be `forked` to your client ADO project.
+The repository for each project should be `forked` to your client organization.

 * [Core SharePoint](/jump-start-projects/available-projects/core-sp)
 * [Dashboard](/jump-start-projects/available-projects/dashboard)